ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

 - Page 146 and 147 have details on how to get started
 - Strategic direction encompasses mission, vision, and strategy
   - Mission: what is achieved
-  - vision: why people should feel motivation to perform at a high level
+  - Vision: why people should feel motivation to perform at a high level
   - Strategy is how you get there
 - Review page 148
 - Assess the alignment